The Boulevard has been revived by Fawn James with an artistic programme led by Rachel Edwards.

 Programme Coordinator – Emma Groome

-Sales & Marketing Manager – Lucie Blockley
+Head of Sales and Marketing – Lucie Blockley

 Event Sales and Relationships Manager – Beatrice Outram